 NYC protesters cross Brooklyn Bridge, clash with NYPD cops in Manhattan

-Several protesters were cited for obstructing traffic but no injuries were reported in the scuffles, the New York Post reported.
+Several protesters were cited for obstructing traffic but no injuries were reported in the scuffles, the New York Post reported

 Dozens of New York City protesters reportedly clashed with police and blocked traffic Saturday evening on the Brooklyn Bridge.